Le Truc Docs 2.5.0

 Loading...

-Managing Dynamic Lists#
+Manage Dynamic Lists#

-defineComponent('module-list', ({ expose, first }) => {
+defineComponent('module-list', ({ first, host, on, pass }) => {

 const container = first('[data-container]', 'Add a container element for items.')